 From waffles and puff pastries to tarts and omelets that pack a punch, we delve into the most tantalizing Belgium desserts you have to try.

 Belgium is renowned for producing some of the best chocolate in the world.
 In fact, the country produces a whopping 172,000 tons of it every year and boasts more than 2,000 chocolatiers.
 But if you think that chocolate is the only specialty that this little country has to offer, then think again, because Belgium is also home to some of the most devilishly delicious desserts you can imagine.
 Indeed, expats with a sweet tooth will have the time of their lives exploring the country’s bountiful selection of tasty delights.
-So prepare to drool as we delve into the most delectable offering the chocolate-loving nation has to offer.
+So prepare to drool as we delve into the most delectable offerings the chocolate-loving nation has to offer.

 Don't feel like baking this evening?
 Then why not indulge your sweet tooth with Takeaway.com.
 From your neighborhood ice cream parlor to your favorite downtown donut bar, you'll find all the best Belgian desserts and more on Takeaway.com.
 Simply make your choice, sit back, and wait for dessert to be delivered straight to your front door.
 Bon appétit!